-Cute and crunchy, these versitile veggie spring rolls are a dream for summer or any other time we often want to eat light but balanced.
+Cute and crunchy, these versatile veggie spring rolls are a dream for spring or any other time we often want to eat light but balanced.
 Fill them up with fresh herbs, nutrient-rich seeds and all the seasonal, raw veggies your (well-balanced) gut desires — there’s no one way to make it, or any way to make it wrong.

 Last week we shared this recipe for collard wraps from More With Less, a gorgeous new cookbook by professionally trained chef, recipe tester and food photographer, Jodi Moreno.
 These rice paper wraps are a delightful variation that’s perfect for warm weather — keep your eyes out for another wrap technique we’re sharing from Jodi soon…